Live & Work

 Still, others take the 15-20 minute hop across Cook Strait from Marlborough or Picton Airport to Wellington for the working week, a few days or even just a meeting.
 There really is no better way to get the best of both worlds.

-For more information about parking, road and transport in Marlborough, look here.
+For more information about parking look here.
+For more information about road and transport in Marlborough, look here.